History of the KSHV Inflammatory Cytokine Syndrome (KICS)

 Trial Objectives and Outline

 BACKGROUND: KSHV inflammatory cytokine syndrome (KICS) is a newly recognized syndrome caused by Kaposi sarcoma-associated herpesvirus (KSHV).
 It is characterized by severe inflammatory symptoms including fevers, wasting, cytopenias, hypoalbuminemia, and hyponatremia, associated in some cases with lymphadenopathy or effusions, without pathological evidence of MCD.
 Patients with KICS exhibit elevated KSHV viral loads and cytokine dysregulation, with elevations of IL-6, IL-10, and a KSHV-encoded IL-6 homolog, viral IL-6.
 OBJECTIVE: The primary study objective is to enable intensive study and description of the natural history of KICS.
 ELIGIBILITY: Adults of any HIV status with: - At least two symptoms, laboratory or radiographic abnormalities which are at least possibly attributable to KICS (including fever, fatigue, cachexia, edema, respiratory or gastrointestinal symptoms, hematologic cytopenias, hypoalbuminemia, hyponatremia, lymphadenopathy,organomegaly, effusions) - C-reactive protein >3mg/L. - Evidence of KSHV infection or a risk exposure for KSHV infection - No evidence of KSHV-associated multicentric Castleman disease Patients with these characteristics will be further evaluated to identify those whose clinical and laboratory features are consistent with the working KICS working case definition to be followed in the natural history phase of the study.
 DESIGN: This is a single center natural history cohort with an observation arm and two nested open label pilot treatment arms, and an accrual ceiling of 40 patients to the overall natural history arm.
 Natural history patients will undergo clinical, laboratory and correlative assessment every 3 months until sustained resolution.
 Patients with clinical and laboratory manifestations of KICS, elevated inflammatory markers and KSHV viral load will be eligible for therapy with high dose zidovudine/valganciclovir or, if they have intercurrent KS requiring cytotoxic therapy, rituximab/liposomal doxorubicin.
 Each treatment arm uses a two stage design, with interim analysis at 8 patients in each arm and potential accrual of 14 per arm.
+Patients on the treatment arm who have not responded to the pilot treatments or for whom such treatment would not be suitable may also be treated with best available therapy.

 Trial Phase & Type